kamilabla/Animal-detection/hippo_dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 2363 images.
+The dataset includes 1426 images.
-Hippopotamus-hippos are annotated in YOLO v5 PyTorch format.
+Animal are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 416x416 (Stretch)
+* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.